 3. Type and evolution of motifs

 The first two aspects would enable you to place the dating of a piece of Ming blue and white to one of the 3 phases, early (Hongwu to Tianshun), Mid (Chenghua to Zhengde) or late Ming (Jiajing to Chongzhen).
-To further narrow down on the dating, we would need to look into the 3rd aspect.
+To derive at an even more precise dating, we would need to examine the 3rd aspect.

 Painting Techniques